phil-lipp/RaspberryPi_Nextcloud/Elasticsearch.md

 Elasticsearch can be used with e.g. [Nextcloud]() (in conjunction with [Full Text Search](https://apps.nextcloud.com/apps/fulltextsearch) and [Elasticsearch Platform](https://apps.nextcloud.com/apps/fulltextsearch_elasticsearch)) for indexing file contents so they can be searched easily.

+## Setup
+This is the setup I currently use and that this documentation is tested on and confirmed working.
+- Nextcloud 27.0.0
+- PHP 8.1.20

 ## Context
 This documentation is written for my personal use.
 You are free to follow the steps or reference them, but I give absolutetly no guarantee or support for anything written here.
 However you can of course create [Pull Requests](https://github.com/phil-lipp/RaspberryPi_Nextcloud/pulls) in case you find some errors.